Skip to main content

 Under Section 401 of the Clean Water Act, federal agencies cannot issue a license or permit before DEQ makes a determination that the project can meet Oregon water quality standards.
 Any conditions that DEQ sets then become conditions of the federal permit or license.

-Based on the Army Corps' decision about the permit type, the Army Corps will put the permit on public notice, which includes DEQ's public notice.
+Based on the USACE decision about the permit type, the USACE will put the permit application on public notice, which includes DEQ's public notice.
 The public notice will include information on how the public may submit comments and questions.
-DEQ may require a public notice for water quality certifications even if the Army Corps does not.
+DEQ may require a separate public notice for water quality certifications even if the USACE does not issue a public notice.

 DEQ staff will review project applications, applicant information and public comment to evaluate impacts and determine whether the project is consistent with water quality standards.
 DEQ has up to one year to issue a decision.